mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 ## 3 Procedure {#rag-step-by-step}

 {{% alert color="info" %}}
 The sections below describe a setup based on a PostgreSQL database with the pgvector extension to query vectors.
 However, this is not the only possible solution.
 Other (vector) database types may better fit your use case.
-In this [section](#rag-takeaways), we have listed some key points that apply regardless of which architecture you choose.
+If you want to build your own RAG setup, see the [Building Your Own RAG Setup](#build-your-own-rag-setup) section.
 {{% /alert %}}

 Follow the steps below to get started with the Retrieval Augmented Generation (RAG) example in the [showcase app](https://marketplace.mendix.com/link/component/220475).